Macieeej/game-of-life-distributed/README.md

 Parallelise your Game of Life so that it uses worker threads to calculate the new state of the board.
 You should implement a distributor that tasks different worker threads to operate on different parts of the image in parallel.
 The number of worker threads you should create is specified in `gol.Params.Threads`.

-*Note: You are free to design your system as you see fit, however, we encourage you to primarily use channels*
+*Note: You are free to design your system as you see fit, however, we encourage you to primarily use worldChan*

 Test your code using `go test -v -run=TestGol`.
 You can use tracing to verify the correct number of workers was used this time.